The Second call for proposals of the Danube Transnational Programme was open from 09.05.2017 to 06.06.2017 (by 15:00 h. CET).

 |SO 3.2||Open (unrestricted)|

-The Danube Transnational Programme has produced an Applicants Pack to provide stakeholders and potential project applicants with appropriate and high-quality information about the programme, the options and conditions for the development of their project ideas into full-fledged project proposals and the assessment and selection procedures for proposals.
+The Danube Transnational Programme had produced an Applicants Pack to provide stakeholders and potential project applicants with appropriate and high-quality information about the programme, the options and conditions for the development of their project ideas into full-fledged project proposals and the assessment and selection procedures for proposals.
 The Application Pack includes the following documents: Cooperation Programme, Applicants Manual, Call Announcement, draft Application Form, Guidelines for the Application Form, declarations and other documents.
-All these documents will be subsequently published before the call is launched.
+All these documents were subsequently published before the call is launched.

 A) COOPERATION PROGRAMME

 Document developed by the States and Regions of the area covered by the Danube Transnational Programme and approved by the European Commission which defines the priorities as well as the programming and EU funds required to achieve these priorities.
 It serves to implement a Community support framework, inter alia, to contribute to the Union strategy for smart, sustainable and inclusive growth and to the achievement of economic, social and territorial cohesion.